MSN for Registered Nurses (RN-MSN) - Admissions

 Where is the RN-MSN program offered?

-Fall Application Priority Deadline: May 15
+Fall Application Priority Deadline: June 15 (deadline extended)

 Locations: Pleasanton and Online